cascadium/OpenMAMA-omnm/README.md

 Pronounced *ominum* (because it's fun to say), this is the OpenMAMA Native Messaging bridge.

-The idea is to create a dependency-free payload implementation for OpenMAMA so that it can be used with middlewares which don't have their own payload format (e.g. ZeroMQ, Nanomsg etc).
+This project provides a dependency-free payload implementation for OpenMAMA so that it can be used with middlewares which don't have their own payload format (e.g. ZeroMQ, Nanomsg etc).

 The payload implementation is high performance and self describing so it is quite flexible.
 It also supports every interface which is supported by OpenMAMA, and passes every OpenMAMA unit test currently available.

-*NB: This project is MIT Licensed, maintained by [cascadium.io](https://cascadium.io) and in no way affiliated with nor supported by the OpenMAMA project - if you find any issues, please report to this project via github.*

 ## Functionality